-Benjamin J. Wish joined the firm as an associate in 2011.
-Mr. Wish concentrates his practice on complex commercial litigation, shareholder and real estate disputes, and business torts.
+Benjamin J. Wish concentrates his practice on complex commercial litigation, shareholder and real estate disputes, and business torts.
 He also represents clients on a pro bono basis in the defense of their First Amendment rights.

-Obtained a reversal from the First Circuit Court of Appeals on an order of the United States District Court for the District of Massachusetts finding the guarantor on a commercial real estate loan liable under an indemnity agreement.
+- Obtained a ruling from the 1st U.S. Circuit Court of Appeals reversing an order of the U.S. District Court for the District of Massachusetts finding the guarantor on a commercial real estate loan liable under an indemnity agreement.

-Won a judgment at trial before the United States District Court for the District of Massachusetts including attorneys' fees and punitive damages for a plaintiff businessman whose confidential and largely false criminal record information, including expunged records that were decades old, was published publicly.
+- Won a judgment at trial before the U.S. District Court for the District of Massachusetts (including attorneys' fees and punitive damages) for a businessman whose confidential and largely false criminal record information, including expunged records that were decades old, was published and disseminated publicly.

-Obtained summary judgment victory for business owners establishing that, contrary to claims of plaintiffs, their new venture did not require further approval by a commission overseeing local zoning boards.
+- Obtained summary judgment for business owners establishing that, contrary to claims of plaintiffs, their new venture did not require further approval by a commission overseeing local zoning boards.

-As coordinating counsel for the ACLU, successfully represented the Occupy Boston movement on a pro bono basis in obtaining a temporary restraining order allowing the protesters to remain encamped in Dewey Square.
+- As cooperating counsel for the ACLU, obtained on a pro bono basis a temporary restraining order allowing Occupy Boston protesters to remain encamped in Dewey Square in Boston.